alficles/composite-claims/composite-claims.md

 be read by a processor that does not possess the decryption key.
-The type of this claim is a map; the keys of the map are either claim keys (string, unsigned integer, or negative integer) or arrays of claim keys; the values of the map are COSE_Encrypt or COSE_Encrypt0 objects, as defined by [RFC8152] Section 5.
+The type of this claim is a map; the keys of the map are either claim keys (string, unsigned integer, or negative integer) or arrays of claim keys; the values of the map are COSE_Encrypt or COSE_Encrypt0 objects, as defined by [@!RFC8152, section 5].
 The plaintext of the Enveloped Message is either a CBOR data item or a CBOR array of data items.

 Each element of the map is interpreted as follows: